EFT Tapping Therapy For Stress & Anxiety [Exercise Guide]

 EFT is particularly powerful for treating stress and anxiety because it specifically targets your amygdala and hippocampus, which are the parts of your brain that help you decide whether or not something is a threat

-Many mood and behavior problems can be addressed safely and effectively with EFT.
+Many mood and behavior problems can be addressed safely and effectively with EFT tapping therapy.
 You can teach your body to relax and teach it to react more calmly to the unavoidable stressors of everyday life.

 It is meant to help your body's energy focus on healing itself.